 - Foreign Direct Investment

-- Corporate: Advises clients in making investments and establishing companies worldwide, and has assisted clients in Australia, Belarus, Canada, Fiji, Georgia, Hungary, Indonesia, Italy, Japan, Luxembourg, Mexico, Nigeria, Panama, the People’s Democratic Republic of Laos, the People's Republic of China, Romania, Russia, Sao Tome and Principe, Sierra Leone, and Thailand in the agriculture, apparel, airport, charity, education, insurance, mining, oil and gas, textiles and trading industries.
-He also advises clients on blockchain technology, including Bitcoin and other cryptocurrency transactions and on token generation events.
+- Corporate: Advises clients in making investments and establishing companies worldwide, and has assisted clients in Australia, the Bahamas, Belarus, Belgium, Canada, the Cayman Islands, Costa Rica, Fiji, Georgia, Greece, Hungary, Indonesia, Ireland, Italy, Japan, Jordan, Lichtenstein, Luxembourg, Malaysia, Mexico, the Netherlands, Nigeria, Panama, the People’s Democratic Republic of Laos, the People's Republic of China, Romania, Russia, Sao Tome and Principe, Sierra Leone, Switzerland, Thailand, and the United Arab Emirates in the agriculture, apparel, airport, blockchain and cryptocurrency, charity, commodities, education, insurance, mining, oil and gas, textiles and trading industries.

 - Real Estate and Construction: Serves as counsel to clients on real estate acquisitions and construction projects in numerous nations, and has concluded transactions in Argentina, Brazil, Bulgaria, Chile, Colombia, the Democratic Republic of the Congo, Denmark, England, France, Germany, Ghana, Guatemala, Hong Kong, Italy, India, the Ivory Coast, Japan, Lithuania, Mexico, the Netherlands, Paraguay, Peru, the Philippines, Portugal, Russia, Switzerland, South Africa, Taiwan, Thailand, Turkey, Ukraine, and Zimbabwe.